ethnh/esLib/README.md

 # ESLib
-Various utilities for botting everskies
+An API wrapper for Everskies written in Python.